simon-glitch/simon-glitch.github.io/My_Way_of_Life/mind_theory.md

 * you can have emotions which are responses to previous emotions (like feeling happy about feeling sad earlier because your feeling sad helped you realize a problem or something)

 # School and the weakness of Knowledge
+The theory explains why school is essentially useless.

 And of the 5 categories, knowledge is the weakest.
 An animal has knowledge, but it's not really aware of it (since the animal is not "self aware").
 * Knowledge can be ascertained through mere experience and memorization.
 There is almost no inherent developement value to it.